 Because arthroscopy is minimally invasive, patients experience fewer post-procedure problems and recover quicker than with regular surgery.
 Since it is usually an outpatient procedure, most patients can go home only several hours after surgery.

-Following wrist arthroscopy, patients are bandaged and may be put in a splint to keep the wrist straight.
+Following a wrist arthroscopy, patients are bandaged and may be put in a splint to keep the wrist straight.
 As with other surgeries, patients are given postoperative care instructions including a direction to elevate the arm to avoid excessive pain and swelling.

 Recovery time varies, depending on what procedure was performed.
 Recovery may take several days with soft tissue debridement or several weeks or months for fixing fractures, soft tissue repair or reconstruction.
-Dr. Horowitz’s main priority is to perform the least invasive procedure to garner the most effective results.
+A surgeons main priority is to perform the least invasive procedure to garner the most effective results.
 In this case, the goal is for patients to be returned as quickly as possible to a pain-free, pre-injury status.